Sari Ibrahim Khoury

-Sari Ibrahim Khoury (March 13, 1941 – June 18, 1997, سري خوري) was a Palestinian-American visual artist originally from Jerusalem.
+Sari Ibrahim Khoury (March 13, 1941 – June 18, 1997, سري خوري) was a Palestinian-American visual artist.
 He primarily worked in abstract modes in acrylic, oil and charcoal.

 Early life

 Sari Ibrahim Khoury was born in Jerusalem, Mandate Palestine in 1941.
 Years after becoming a refugee in 1948 and his family's eviction from Jerusalem, he emigrated to the United States to attend school.
-In a personal statement from 1996, he described the impact the loss of Palestine had on him:

-My family lived in the new sector of Jerusalem, Palestine until 1948 when we were all forced to leave our homes under a hail of bullets and explosions during the war.
-We left everything behind including all our family albums.
-I was seven years at the time, and the ensuing years were extremely difficult for a family that had been accustomed to a comfortable cultured way of life.

-Drawing was a form of therapy and coping for him at an early age.

-The dispossession of a homeland took its toll on our entire family.
-As an impressionable child I witnessed all kinds of upheavals and painful situations and learned to internalize the agony of our impoverished status.
-My therapy from all this was in drawing.
-I drew figures, and tormented faces, old wrinkled people.
-From an early age, I rejected bourgeois values, pretty objects of art, and political deception.
-Even then, I knew that to pursue art would be a lonely voyage.

 Emigration to the United States

 After spending the remainder of his time in Palestine in Bir Zeit, Khoury came to the United States at age 17 on a fine arts scholarship to Ohio Wesleyan University.
 There, he earned a Bachelor of Arts and completed his Master of Fine Arts at Cranbrook Academy of Art in Detroit.
 He married his wife, Suheila Ghannam, in 1967.
 Together, they had three sons.